johnschoeman/sprinkles-of-functional-programming/deck.md

 <br/>

-### It's Useful
+### It's useful
-to consider the what about the task you expect to change
+to consider how requirements might change

 ---